Natural Diuretics: Your New Go-To Remedy For Bloat & PMS

 As the health editor at mindbodygreen, it's my job to make sure you can answer all these questions (and more!).
 Here's your go-to guide to diuretics, what they are, and how we might take advantage of them for better health.

 What is a diuretic?

-According to PubMed, the definition of a diuretic is "a type of drug that causes the kidneys to make more urine."
+According to the National Cancer Institute, the definition of a diuretic is "a type of drug that causes the kidneys to make more urine."
 Diuretics are also commonly referred to as water pills.
 There are a lot of different types of diuretics, including loop-acting diuretics—which act at the ascending loop of Henle (this is just a specific part of the kidney), resulting in increased urine production and decreased blood pressure—and potassium-sparing diuretics, which are just diuretics that do not cause the body to secrete more potassium into the urine.
 There are also thiazide diuretics and natural diuretics; the former causes the kidneys to make urine, the body to release salt and extra fluid and is often prescribed for high blood pressure and edema; and the latter includes herbs and dietary supplements that act as diuretics by nature.

 As we learned before, a diuretic increases the amount of urine you would normally make on any given day.
 Diuretics do this by affecting the activity of the kidneys, which keep your body's homeostasis and maintain the amount of water, sodium, and potassium ions in the bloodstream through a series of complex processes.
 Affecting the kidneys in this way can be a good thing since there are many illnesses that cause a decrease in blood flow to the kidneys, which can cause a person to retain excess amounts of water.

 Diuretic benefits: diuretics and blood pressure, PMS, and edema.